EMIT-leadership-development/emit/_posts/Transformation-Stories/2019-11-05-karen-feris-namibia copy.md

 ---
 # Standard for all posts - title and hero content
 layout: post
+title: She's transforming families
-title: A woman’s calling to work with families affected by alcoholism, drug abuse, femicide, and child abuse
+subtitle: A woman’s calling to work with families affected by alcoholism, drug abuse, femicide, and child abuse
 heroQuote:
 hero_image: /images/africanFamily.webp
 # If the author is team member then select from datafile